 When goods or packages enter a country, they are declared in customs.
-An electronic customs declaration is then needed for customs agents to know what goods are being imported.
+This means you need an electronic customs declaration for customs agents.
+To know which goods are being imported.

 To comply with the legal obligations and to place goods under a customs procedure, one needs to lodge a customs declaration.

 If the customs agents think the info in the declaration is wrong or incomplete, they will not release the goods.
 This delay and investigation usually bring with it increased fees and a time delay.
 So, it is important to make sure the electronic customs declaration is correct.
 That they include the right HS-code and are sent to customs promptly.

 For marketplaces, carriers, and postal operators to comply with this, they need to switch to automatically generated electronic declarations.
 As it is impossible to meet this demand manually.
 That is why Eurora has developed an electronic declaration service that can comply and submit electronic declarations easily and quickly.

 Which goods do you need to declare in customs?

 There are a lot of situations where goods do not require a customs declaration.
 These rules are governed by international trade regulations and free-trade agreements.

 For example, until 2021, you didn’t need to declare most goods entering the European Union.
 Because all packages under the cost of €22 were exempt from being declared under the Low-Value Item Exemption.
 However, On 1 July 2021, EU removed the de minimis threshold of €22.
 This means that all items that enter the EU will need to be declared.
 This will lead to an unprecedented number of declarations.

 How does Eurora’s electronic customs declaration service work?

 Eurora developed the Electronic Declaration service that automates the preparation of electronic declarations and allows for pre-lodgement to the respective customs authority.